kaishin/redalemeden.com/content/posts/2011-04-19-twitter-client-showdown/index.md

 **Outcome:** Twitter for iPhone wins.

-Thanks to shortcuts, the official Twitter client trumps Tweetbot when it comes to composing tweets containing hashtags and @ symbols.
-Theoretically, the two clients handle multi-mention replies with almost equal efficiency.
-Practically, Twitter's less intrusive solution gives it the upper hand.
+Thanks to shortcuts, the official Twitter client outclasses Tweetbot when it comes to composing tweets containing hashtags and @ symbols.
+In theory, the two clients handle multi-mention replies with almost equal efficiency.
+In practice, Twitter's less intrusive solution gives it the upper hand.

 ![Replying all](replying-all.jpg) _Replying a tweet with multiple @ mentions._